Run Lighthouse in Docker

-Docker environments require special Puppeteer configuration due to sandboxing restrictions.
+Run Unlighthouse in Docker containers for consistent CI/CD environments.
+Docker requires special Puppeteer configuration due to sandboxing restrictions.

 It's recommended you only use the @unlighthouse/ci with Docker.
 Hosting the client does not have known support.